nguyenhuuhuy/symfony-quiz/README.md

 TODO
 --------------------------------

-- Always add new records to the database!
-- Complete the Admin area
+- Fix and complete the Admin area
 - Functional testing
 - Select users from db
+- Always add new records on database

 Zend questions resources
 --------------------------------